9783916990/to-check-python-and-mysql-database-connection/README.md

 # to-check-python-and-mysql-database-connection
-to check python and mysql database connection
+This is a basic code in python used for checking MYSQL databse server connection with MYSQL.connector